-- \ Water Quality Standard.
-Stormwater facilities shall meet the design and performance standards established in Chapter 62-25, Rule 25.025, Chapter 40-E, Chapter 40E-40, Florida Administration Code (FAC), and Section 24-48, of the Code, with the retention of the first inch of runoff onsite to meet the water quality standards required by Chapter 62-302, Rule 862-302.500, FAC, and Section 24-42 of the Code. - \ Water Quantity Standard.
-Where two or more standards impact a specific development, the most restrictive standard shall apply: - + Post-development runoff shall not exceed the pre-development runoff rate for a 25year storm event, up to and including an event with 24-hour duration.
+- Water Quality Standard.
+Stormwater facilities shall meet the design and performance standards established in Chapter 62-25, Rule 25.025, Chapter 40-E, Chapter 40E-40, Florida Administration Code (FAC), and Section 24-48, of the Code, with the retention of the first inch of runoff onsite to meet the water quality standards required by Chapter 62-302, Rule 862-302.500, FAC, and Section 24-42 of the Code. - Water Quantity Standard.
+Where two or more standards impact a specific development, the most restrictive standard shall apply: - + Post-development runoff shall not exceed the pre-development runoff rate for a 25-year storm event, up to and including an event with 24-hour duration. - + Treatment of the runoff from the 5-year storm event, 24-hour duration, in accordance with Section D-4, Part 2, Miami-Dade County Public Works Manual and Sec.
+24-48.3 (7) and Rule 40E-40.302, FAC, "Basis of Review, Volume IV Manual."

-- + Treatment of the runoff from the 5-year storm event, 24-hour duration, in accordance with Section D-4, Part 2, Miami-Dade County Public Works Manual and Sec.
-24-48.3 (7) and Rule 40E-40.302, FAC, "Basis of Review, Volume IV Manual." - + Treatment of the runoff from the first one inch of rainfall onsite or the first 0.5 inch of runoff from impervious areas, whichever is greater. - \ Flooding Standard.
+- + Treatment of the runoff from the first one inch of rainfall onsite or the first 0.5 inch of runoff from impervious areas, whichever is greater. - Flooding Standard.
 During the 10-year return design storm event, flooding of minor arterials should be below the crown of the roadway.

 The City requires all new developments to provide adequate on-site drainage prior to the issuance of a Building permit to maintain LOS standard for drainage.
 However, there were a number of pre-existing deficient drainage conditions when the City was incorporated in 2003.
-In 2006, Doral adopted its first Stormwater Master Plan and in 2014, the City completed an updated Stormwater Master Plan in 2021 which forms the basis for the Stormwater 5-year Schedule of Capital Improvements
+In 2006, Doral adopted its first Stormwater Master Plan.
+Since then, the City has updated the plan on several occasions, including the latest update in 2021, which forms the basis for the Stormwater 5-Year SCI.